 Day 2: Pocinho / Felgar—Casa de Santa Cruz

 Today we journey by rail 100 miles up the Douro Valley, one of Europe's oldest winemaking areas.
 UNESCO has recognized the Alto Douro Wine Region as a World Heritage Site, with wine produced here for more than 2,000 years.
 The Douro Valley, the only place authentic Port wine is made, is the world's first demarcated wine region, established in 1756.
 This long tradition of viticulture has produced a cultural landscape of outstanding beauty, shaping the social and economic heritage of the region.
-Paralleling the riverbank on a small local train on the Linha do Douro line, we reach Pocinho, where we disembark and continue to the sleepy village of Felgar and Casa de Santa Cruz.
-This historic farmstead on the main square has been beautifully restored by our hosts, Ana and Jorge, who share a passion for this place that feels lost in time.
+Paralleling the riverbank on a small local train on the Linha do Douro line, we reach Pocinho, where we disembark and continue to the sleepy village of Felgar and Casa de Santa Cruz, where lunch awaits.
+This stylish inn on the main square, originally a historic farmstead square, been beautifully restored by our hosts, Ana and Jorge, who share a passion for this place that feels lost in time.

-Day 3: Barca d'Alva—Casa do Rio
+Day 3: Barca d'Alva—Kayaking the Douro / Vila Nova de Foz Coa—Casa do Rio

-Day 6: Freixo de Numao—Bairro do Casal
+Day 6: Paddle from Foz Sabor to Freixo de Numao / Bairro do Casal

 Day 9: Porto / Depart